nert-nlp/streusle/README.md

 - The canonical data format for STREUSLE 4.0+ is the [CONLLULEX](CONLLULEX.md) tabular format.
 It extends the CoNLL-U format from the Universal Dependencies project with additional columns for lexical semantic annotations.
 (The .sst and .tags formats from STREUSLE 3.0 are not expressive enough and are no longer supported.)

-- Scripts support conversion between .conllulex and a JSON format.
+- Scripts support conversion between .conllulex and a JSON format: conllulex2json.py, json2conllulex.py.
-The JSON can be enriched with syntactic details of the preposition/possessive relations via the govobj.py script.
+A JSON file can be enriched with syntactic details of the preposition/possessive relations via the govobj.py script.
+JSON files are included in the train, dev, and test subdirectories.

 - Other scripts support conversion between .conllulex and [Excel-compatible CSV](EXCEL.md).